Jasper, Texas: 21st century

 In 2000, Jasper had 8,247 residents and around 250 businesses.
 Jasper was one of the primary locations for the recovery of the Space Shuttle Columbia wreckage in February 2003.

 Jasper was greatly affected by Hurricane Rita on September 25, 2005, as it moved inland.
 The city suffered considerable damage and was left without power or potable water for about three and a half weeks.

 The Jasper Arboretum Project began in 2000, and the Outdoor Learning Center was added in 2012 to create 14 acre of public gardens, walking trails, a master gardener greenhouse, and a nature classroom.

 In 2012, Jasper returned to national attention during a bitterly fought political feud over the hiring and firing of Jasper's first black police chief, Rodney Pearson.
 To fire Pearson, two black city council members were recalled in the narrowly divided city.
 Free of Voting Rights Act preclearance requirements, Jasper is moving to annex largely white suburbs.
 The feud highlighted Jasper's persistent struggle with racism throughout its history.

+On July 8, 2024, the western part of Jasper was struck by a low-end EF2 tornado that was spawned by the outer bands of Hurricane Beryl.
+Many trees, power poles, and structures were damaged, and one person was injured.